 You may have read or heard the term "managed WiFi" in the news or from a colleague, as it has been a growing topic of discussion lately.
 You may be wondering what exactly is managed WiFi and why does it matter?

-Managed WiFi provides WiFi internet access for guests, residents and employees throughout a property.
-The design typically include devices such as wireless controllers, wireless access points, switches and extensive cabling.
+Managed WiFi provides WiFi internet access for guests, residents, and employees throughout a property.
+The design typically includes devices such as wireless controllers, wireless access points, switches, and extensive cabling.

 Now, back to managed WiFi.

 A managed WiFi system securely and automatically swaps your device's connection to the access point with the best signal throughout a property.
 This becomes very beneficial not only in a home or office setting, but also among property amenity areas, such as a pool, gym, or clubhouse.
 Your device will never lose its signal.

 Additionally, there are important key features in choosing a managed WiFi system:

 - An outsourced wireless network alleviates the risk of your technology becoming outdated.

 - Managed WiFi is managed by the service provider, so onsite IT support is not needed to ensure the solution is installed, deployed, and monitored.